If you are a farmer or rancher who raises broilers and wants to live a sustainable, healthy lifestyle, you have a problem:

 That’s why we’ve installed rubber flaps at the base of our broiler houses.

-If a chicken does happen to get run over, the rubber flap allows the coop to ride over the bird and not harm them - which is much preferred to an injured or dead chicken!
+If a chicken does happen to get run over, the rubber flap allows the coop to ride over the bird and not harm them - which is highly preferable to an injured or dead chicken!

 Heavy Duty Tarp Covering